KwiatLab/Quantum-Tomography/Tests/Readme.md

 it is working right.
 It also contains scripts to run random tomography and save results

 #  Test on the src code
 You should create a virtual environment.
-It's diffrent depending on your operating system but the command should be something similar to "py -m venv env"  Once you've done this you'll want to install the local code as a python package.
+It's different depending on your operating system but the command should be something similar to "py -m venv env"  Once you've done this you'll want to install the local code as a python package.
 To do this is the command "py -m pip install -e .".
 Now when you run the scripts in Tests they will be referencing the src code in your local directory.
 If this is not done it's possible the